otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 08 - Data Modelling and Advanced ORM.md

 ### Task 2

-Add at least one `UniqueConstraint` and one `CheckConstraint` to your models, expressing rules your Project genuinely needs.
+Add at least one `UniqueConstraint` and one `CheckConstraint` to your `studios` app models, expressing rules the booking system genuinely needs, beyond the two shown above.
 Prove each one works by trying to violate it from the Django shell and recording the exception you get.

 Then add serializer validation for the same rules, and compare the two failures: the raw `IntegrityError` from the shell, and the response your API returns.
 Note in your README which one a user should ever see, and why you kept both.

 ### Task 3

-Write three queries against your own models using annotation or aggregation, answering questions your app would actually ask - "which of my classes are nearly full", "how many bookings did each member make this month".
+Write three queries against your `studios` app models using annotation or aggregation, answering questions the booking system would actually ask, such as "which of my classes are nearly full" or "how many bookings did each member make this month."

 For one of them, write the naive Python-loop version too.
 Count the queries each version runs using `django.db.connection.queries` in the shell, and record both numbers.